mikeysklar/cinco-cinco/README.md

 # Cinco-Cinco
 *A 5-Key Chording Keyboard with Layered Input and BLE Support*

 Cinco-Cinco is a compact, low-profile chording keyboard that uses just **five keys** to emulate a full keyboard.
 By combining keypresses into chords and utilizing **five software layers**, Cinco-Cinco enables efficient one-handed typing.
-With optional BLE support and a modular design, it's ideal for mobile computing, minimal setups, and assistive technology use.
+I had been building 7-key chording keyboards, but that reuires the hand to lose its home position and travel.
+Five keys and layers not only allows for all keys, but also all total control.
+It is a lot of fun to use.

 ## Table of Contents
 - [Features](#features)